icepick5/SOKOGARDENFRONT/README.md

  Students' must<br>
 🔹 Apply what they have learned in a real-world project. <br>
 🔹 Come up with an idea. <br>
-🔹 Identify what specific Products/Services your application is dealing with, Give your Application a Name.<br>
+🔹 Identify what specific Products/Services your application is dealing with.<br>
 🔹 Customize the frontend and backend to fit your Concept. <br>
 🔹 Enhance the Frontend User Interface - Look and Feel. <br>
-🔹 Come up with any new features i.e Carousel, Footers, About Us Components, Share Products,  etc <br>
+🔹 Come up with any new features
+🔹 New Featuresi.e Carousel, Footers, About Us Components, Share Products,Filter, Delete etc <br>
 🔹 Demonstrate understanding of Full Stack Development - Frontend - Backend  etc <br>
 <br>